dvdvideo1234/TrackAssemblyTool/readme.md

      Will set the trace prop as an anchor for other pieces spawned to be welded to.
    If you want to obtain different grip behaviour for a wheel-powered train,
      you may use the surface material drop-down menus as you select first "TYPE" then "NAME".
-   The "Yaw snap amount" slider is used to snap the first piece
+   The "Yaw snap amount" slider is used to snap the first piece ( Requested by Magnum )
      to a user-defined angle ( Usually 45 ) so that the track building process becomes easier.
+The whole track build will be snapped also, because you are building it relative to the first piece.
+   The "Snap to trace surface" checkbox if checked, will snap the chosen track directly to the
+     trace surface.

    In the text field you may type bodygroup/skin selection code or generate one using the SCORE ( Default: TAB ) key
      while pointing to a prop with bodygroups/skins set by Garry's mod entity right click menu.
      Press "ENTER" in the text field if you are happy with the selection to apply it.